joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/2026/06/29/books/review/round-table-quiz.html

 **Read the Indictment of Malik Beasley**\
-`Mr. Beasley, a former shooting guard for the Detroit Pistons, and four others have become the latest people to be caught up in a sweeping N.B.A. gambling investigation by federal prosecutors in Brooklyn.`\
+`Mr. Beasley, a former shooting guard for the Detroit Pistons, and five others have become the latest people to be caught up in a sweeping N.B.A. gambling investigation by federal prosecutors in Brooklyn.`\
 https://www.nytimes.com/interactive/2026/06/29/nyregion/malik-beasley-indictment.html

 **Naomi Osaka Serves Up a Fashion Slam at Wimbledon**\